SimplGy/simplgy.github.io/README.md

-o Better fit on mobile and tablet (footer, reduce global padding/margins) o Click responsiveness and IxN on mobile and tablet (aim for perfect on ipad air) o https://mmistakes.github.io/skinny-bones-jekyll/getting-started/
+o Better fit on mobile and tablet (footer, reduce global padding/margins) o Click responsiveness and IxN on mobile and tablet (aim for perfect on ipad air) o https://mmistakes.github.io/skinny-bones-jekyll/getting-started/ o See if there's a way to get reddit, google+, and other post parsers to see the banner image before the content images (hide an `img` tag in the banner?)

 ### Over the Rainbow
 o Pick a color scheme I can live with for a while.
 Main color (green), supporting color (blue?), background color (not quite white), shaded bg color (pale white), dark (not quite black, tinged brown), etc.